 These oral contraceptives stop ovulation, which is when an egg is released from the ovary.
 They also change the lining of the uterus and the mucus in the cervix in ways that make it harder for sperm to reach the uterus and fertilize an egg.

 Can birth control cause hair loss?

 Birth control pills can cause hair loss as it contains synthetically made progestin, a hormone that makes the resting period longer than it should be.
-People with a family medical history of pattern baldness should avoid taking hormonal birth control pills and should opt for non-hormonal birth control pills.
+People with a family history of pattern baldness should avoid taking hormonal birth control pills and should opt for non-hormonal birth control.